yangsenius/PoseNFS/README.md

 # Introduction to PNFS

-This is the repository of `Pose Neural Fabrics Search (PNFS)` framework.
-More information see the paper [Pose Neural Fabrics Search].
+This is the repository of `Pose Neural Fabrics Search (PNFS)` paper.

 # Steps